34th (Cumberland) Regiment of Foot: Seven Years' War

 Posted to Menorca in 1755, the regiment deployed a detachment of 26 officers, 29 sergeants, 19 Drummers, and 678 other ranks as part of Lord Blakeney's garrison (with the 4th, 23rd and 24th Regiments).
 As such they were besieged by a larger French force under Marshal Duke De Richelieu and retreated to Fort St Phillip.
 After a defence of two months' duration, at one point watching themselves being abandoned by the fleet under Admiral Byng, the British forces capitulated and retreated to Gibraltar.
 A second battalion was formed in 1757 to serve as marines.
 The regiment then took part in the raid on St Malo in June 1758, the raid on Cherbourg in August 1758 and the Battle of Saint Cast in September 1758.

-The regiment departed with the British expedition against Cuba and was part of the besieging force which took Fort Morro in July 1762 and Havana in August 1762.
-The following year it proceeded to Florida, which had been ceded by Spain to the United Kingdom, before returning to England in 1768.